Nightlife in San José, Costa Rica

 The Craic Irish Pub captures the essence of a true Irish bar.
 It caters to local workers fresh off a shift, boasts an atmosphere of camaraderie, and proudly overuses shamrocks for its decor.
 It’s also the best place in the city to order a stout, with several varieties of this ale to choose from.

-For drinks outdoors, don’t miss the beer garden at Mercadito La California.
-Locals gather in the courtyard (which is tucked away from the street) under twinkling lights to enjoy the secluded hot spot’s assortment of beers and cocktails.
+For drinks outdoors, don’t miss the beer garden at Mercado La California, nicknamed El Mercadito.
+Locals gather indoors and on the outdoor courtyard, tucked away from the street, under twinkling lights to enjoy the secluded hot spot’s assortment of beers and cocktails, DJs, and occasional concerts.

 La Avispa is the city’s top gay and lesbian bar.
 The large club has been around since the late 1970s, offers dance floors that pump to a mix of electronic and Latin music, and has a quieter upstairs area that mimics a sports bar.
 Guest DJs and performers put on wildly entertaining shows.